Punshoh History, Family Crest & Coats of Arms

-Norman Conquest of England of 1066.
+Punshoh is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
 The Punshoh family lived in Devon.
-Their name, however, is a reference to Pontchardon, in Argentan, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
+Their name, however, is a reference to Pontchardon, near Neauffla, in Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.

 Early Origins of the Punshoh family